top of page

 Why are the footpaths and bridleways closed?

-Closures were completed in accordance with Neath Port Talbot County Borough Council, under Section 14(1) of Road Traffic Regulation Act 1984 (as amended).
+Public Rights of Way within the site boundary have been temporarily closed for the safety of users and our workforce.
+Closures are completed in accordance with Neath Port Talbot County Borough Council, under Section 14(1) of Road Traffic Regulation Act 1984 (as amended).
 A full list and map of route closures can be found here.
+We understand frustrations this causes, however this has been done in the best interest of public safety.

 Where can I apply for jobs?